sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - array.unshift(item1,item2, ..., itemX) - IE9+	Adds new elements to the beginning of an array, and returns the new length
 - array.map(callback, object) - creates an array of the results of a provided function on each item in the array.
 - array.reduce()

+<h4>Undefined</h4>
+- The value of a variable which has been initialized but not assigned a type

 <h4>Functions</h4>
 - The Arguments Object - is a system object resembling an array for accessing the variables past to an function.
 I.e